 8. You can also reduce your tax deposits.

 If you think that you’ll be qualifying for the credit during a quarter, the IRS will allow you to hold back on your tax deposits so that you’ll have more cash available, rather than waiting for them to send you the cash back after you file your 941.

-This payroll tax credit may not be for everyone, but it’s certainly applicable for your business if you’re not receiving any other aid.
+This payroll tax deduction in 2020 may not be for everyone, but it’s certainly applicable for your business if you’re not receiving any other aid.
 If that’s the case, it could be a substantial cash infusion from the government and may make the difference for your company’s survival.
 Talk to your accountant and payroll company to make sure you’re taking advantage!

 Next Steps: Want to learn more?
 Sign up for the Small Biz Ahead newsletter to receive a weekly roundup of the latest tools, trends, and resources.